 The maximum number of candidates to be admitted to the post-doctoral Master of Science in Clinical and Translational Research program will be up to five (5) Scholars.

 A Master of Science in Clinical and Translational Research degree will be awarded to those scholars that successfully complete:

 - An oral presentation of research findings to the Medical Sciences Campus community

-- First Authored Manuscript in peer-reviewed scientific journal.
-This manuscript must have the acknowledgment to the NIMHD R25MD007607 and must comply with NIH public access policy
+- Submission of a manuscript as first author to a peer-reviewed scientific journal.
+This manuscript must have the acknowledgment to the NIMHD R25MD007607 and must comply with NIH public access policy.

 - Mentor letter stating completion of IDP goals